Accreditation valid until: 23. 10. 2029

 The length of the SDE is usually approximately one hour.
 At its beginning the student gives a short presentation about his/her doctoral project (it is usual to prepare and present a ppt, pptx, pdf file).
 This presentation must include an information on the current theoretical knowledge of the respective scientific topic including its more general context (it should be evident that the student has already read at least some relevant papers on his/her topic and has a good theoretical background), a main goal of the project (and its partial goals, if any), hypotheses that are being tested, brief information on the methodical approaches that the student utilizes or wants to utilize in the future, and it is also possible to briefly present the most important results already obtained.
 However, the length of the whole presentation should not exceed 15 min (maximum – only in exceptional cases – 18 min)!

-Regarding the second, partly obligatory subject of the SDE, students should have a good general theoretical background in the selected subject, at least at the level of the M.Sc. graduates of the Faculty of Science, Charles University (the Master Study Programme Genetics, Molecular Biology and Virology).
-The required knowledge can be found within the syllabi of the specific lectures (the literature recommended for the study is given for these lectures directly in the SIS; however, it mostly comprizes of the main, most common university textbooks for the respective scientific field, pdfs of lecture presentations, etc.).
+Regarding the second, partly obligatory subject of the SDE/pre-defence, students should have a good general theoretical background in the selected subject, at least at the level of the M.Sc. graduates of the Faculty of Science, Charles University (the Master's Programme Genetics, Molecular Biology and Virology).
+The required knowledge can be found within the syllabi of the specific lectures (recommended study literature is given for these lectures directly in the SIS; however, it mostly comprises of the main, most common university textbooks for the respective scientific field, pdfs of lecture presentations, etc.).

-In case of Virology this knowledge is covered by lectures Virology – Systems on Molecular Level, Viruses and the Immunity System of the Host, Pprogress in Mkolecular Virology, Viruses and Tumours, and either Patogenesis, Epidemiologiy and Diagnostics of Selected Human and Animal Diseases or Medical Virology and Viral Pathogenesis
+In case of Virology this knowledge is covered by lectures Virology – Systems on Molecular Level, Viruses and the Immunity System of the Host, Progress in Molecular Virology, Viruses and Tumours, and either Patogenesis, Epidemiologiy and Diagnostics of Selected Human and Animal Diseases or Medical Virology and Viral Pathogenesis

 Publication activity requirements